 Research interests: Pauline theology, Pauline Christology, Abraham, the use of the Hebrew Bible in the New Testament, revivification in Jewish texts, identity construction in ancient Christianity.

 Dr Michael Hoelzl

-Senior Lecturer in Political Philosophy and Religion and MA/PhD Programme Director
+Senior Lecturer in Political Philosophy and Religion, OxNet Coordinator and MA Program Director

 Research interests: social ethics, political theology, philosophy of law with an emphasis on Schmittian studies, theories of secularisation, and the new visibility of religion.